 - Please Note: If you search for a page or domain URL that contains more than one image, TinEye will ask you which image it is that you want to search for.
 Just click on the one you want.

-Image search via the TinEye plugin
+Image search via the TinEye browser extension

-The TinEye plugin, lets you search for any web image, by simply right-clicking on it.
+The TinEye extension lets you search for any web image, by simply right-clicking on it.
 This won’t work with images on your device – it will only work for images in a web browser.

 Using the bookmarklet, you can grab all the images from a page and lets you search for any one of them by clicking on it.